weleoka/discdex/README.md

 Specs and options:

-* Easy file type filter parameters in config.
+* Easy file suffix filter parameters in config.